nathan-fiscaletti/md-blog/README.md

 # md-blog

-A simple static-site-generator for bloggers that relies entirely on Markdown
+A simple static-site-generator for bloggers that relies entirely on Markdown written in Go

 > This project is a WIP project.
 >